erezsh/Preql/docs/tutorial.md

 ## Basic Expressions

-Preql has integers, floats and strings.
-They behave similarly to Python
+Preql has integers, floats and strings, which behave similarly to Python

 `null` behaves just like Python's None.